-In October 2020, Publish What You Fund embarked on a 2-year project to improve the transparency of funding towards women’s economic empowerment, women’s financial inclusion, women’s empowerment collectives and gender integration.
+In October 2020, Publish What You Fund embarked on a multi-year project (2020-2023) to improve the transparency of funding for women’s economic empowerment (WEE), women’s financial inclusion (WFI), women’s empowerment collectives (WECs), and gender integration (GI).

-The Bill & Melinda Gates Foundation is funding this work, and we are collaborating with the Center for Financial Inclusion and the International Center for Research on Women as well as a number of other grantees.
+This project was funded by the Bill & Melinda Gates Foundation.
+We collaborated with the International Center for Research on Women as well as a number of other grantees.

-Produce robust evidence and recommendations for the improved collection and publication of information on donor’s gender integration policies and funding to women’s economic empowerment, financial inclusion and empowerment collectives.
+Produce robust evidence and recommendations for the improved reporting and publication of information on donor’s gender integration policies and funding to women’s economic empowerment, financial inclusion and empowerment collectives.